Spanish Socialist Workers' Party

 The PSOE has historically had strong ties with the General Union of Workers (UGT), a major Spanish trade union.
 For a couple of decades, UGT membership was a requirement for PSOE membership.
-However, since the 1980s the UGT has frequently criticised the economic policies of the PSOE, even calling for general strikes against the PSOE governments on 14 December 1988, 28 May 1992, 27 January 1994 and 29 September 2010, jointly with the Workers' Commissions, another major trade union in Spain.
+Since the 1980s, the UGT has frequently criticised the economic policies of the PSOE, even calling for general strikes against the PSOE governments on 14 December 1988, 28 May 1992, 27 January 1994, and 29 September 2010, jointly with the Workers' Commissions, another major trade union in Spain.
+The PSOE is a member of the Party of European Socialists, Progressive Alliance and the Socialist International.

 Both the trade unions and the left have often criticised the economic policies of the PSOE for their economically liberal nature.
 They have denounced policies including deregulation and the increase in precarious and temporary work, cuts in unemployment and retirement benefits, and the privatisation of large state-owned organisations and public services.
 The PSOE has traditionally attracted a higher share of female voters than its rivals.
-Same-sex marriage and adoption were legalised in 2005 under the Zapatero Government and, more recently, a transgender rights bill was passed to allow more freedom in regards to gender identity.
+Same-sex marriage and adoption were legalised in 2005 under the Zapatero Government, and in 2023 a transgender rights bill was passed to allow more freedom in regards to gender identity.

 The PSOE is a member of the Party of European Socialists, Progressive Alliance and the Socialist International.
 The PSOE's 20 Members of the European Parliament sit in the Socialists and Democrats European parliamentary group.